15 Resources to Help Divorced Mothers Get Back on Their Feet

-Financial assistance for divorced moms comes in many forms: counseling about budgeting and financial planning, low-interest loans, grants, subsidized food programs and even free automobiles and cell phones.
-The organizations below focus on helping mothers who are struggling financially with the means to attend school, become financially independent or grow a business.
+Financial assistance for divorced moms comes in many forms: counseling about budgeting and financial planning, low-interest loans, grants, subsidized food programs, and even free automobiles and cell phones.

 • Federal Supplemental Educational Opportunity Grant: This program provides undergraduate students with $100-$4,000 a year to pay for education expenses, such as books and tuition.
 Students are prioritized according to financial need.
-There is no age restriction for applicants and since grant funding is provided, the recipient does not have to pay the money back.
+There's no age restriction for applicants and since grant funding is provided, the recipient doesn't have to pay the money back.

-• Federal Pell Grant: This grant is given to undergraduate students with a documented financial need to help pay for their education.
-In 2011, the maximum award was approximately $5,000.
-The amount awarded will depend on whether the student attends school on a full or part-time basis.
-Awarded funds do not need to be repaid.
-There is no age restriction for applicants.
+• Federal Pell Grant: This grant is awarded to undergraduate students with a documented financial need to help pay for their education.
+In 2024, the maximum award was approximately $7,395.
+Your exact amount will depend on whether you attend school on a full or part-time basis.
+You don't have to repay the awarded funds and there's no age restriction.

-• National Child Support Enforcement Association: This non-profit group gives divorced parents who are owed child support payments direction on how to obtain them.
-The group operates more than 350 chapters nationwide, and provides state-specific information to each individual seeking advice.
+• National Child Support Enforcement Association: This non-profit group gives divorced parents who are owed child support payments advice on how to obtain them.
+The group operates more than 350 chapters nationwide and provides state-specific information to each individual seeking assistance.

 • Pension Rights Center: Through this group, newly divorced moms can determine their rights to their ex-spouse's pension plan.
 The group discusses the federal and state laws that apply to the mother's situation.